smgraffmd/psychTrivia/README.md

 ```
 npm run watch
 ```
-Use the following commands if you want to test to manually build from src to test for production.
+Use the following commands if you want to manually build from src to test for production.
 ```
 npm run build:prod or npm run build:dev followed by npm run serve
 ```